neuefische/wd-flipped-classroom-curriculum/sessions/react-basics/react-basics.md

 Since JSX is not a standard JavaScript syntax, we need to use a [transpiler](https://babeljs.io/) (a tool that translates one variant of a language into another) to transform it into standard JavaScript, that can be understood by the browser.

-A [bundler](https://webpack.js.org/) is a tool that combines all the files of our codebase into one file, that we can include in our HTML.
+A [bundler](https://rollupjs.org/) is a tool that combines all the files of our codebase into one file, that we can include in our HTML.
 The bundler also takes care of running the transpiler when needed.

-The bundler creates a development server when we run `npm run start` locally.
+The bundler creates a development server when we run `npm run dev` locally.

 > 💡 You might notice that in the challenges we are using an `import` statement to import `.css` files into our JavaScript files.
 This is not a standard JavaScript feature, but it is supported by the bundler.
 A css import statement is transformed into a `<link>` element in the HTML automatically.
 >